KathSe1984/Resources_DeepLearning/README.md

 # Resources_DeepLearning
-Collection of external information on deep learning
+Collection of external information on deep learning *just imported* into my GitHub.

 ## DeepLearning Primer for Genomics